Stories have long showcased the potential for personal growth and transformation that can be found within our jobs.

 However, you can be tested on your job every day.

 How you react to various situations at work can impact your career.

-When you take the time to observe yourself, you have the opportunity to transform as a person and to experience growth – on both a professional and personal level.
+When you take the time to observe yourself, you can transform as a person and experience growth – on both a professional and personal level.

 1. Evaluate yourself often.